cyclomon/3dbraingen/README.md

 For each training, run 12,000 iterations ( take ~12 hour with one NVIDIA TITANX GPU )

 Run the Ipython Notebook code for each train / test trial.

+## Test Details
+You can download our Pre-trained models in our * [Google Drive](https://drive.google.com/open?id=1Q5kkI_GxCY066c9owqzFFjzB_iEFCefJ)
+Download the models and save them in the directory './checkpoint' Then you can run the test code ('Test.ipynb')